SolaceLabs/pubsubplus-cf-dev/README.md

 ## To use TCP Routing feature

-TCP Routing feature is available only on the Linux deployment.

 In the cli-tools vm you can run this script to set up the solace router uaa client and the tcp domain.

 ~~~